kkm24132/Mentoring_Enablement/Industry/ReadMe.md

-**This repository area captures industry wise use cases / use case themes and related content with regards to Data Science and AI.**
+**This repository area captures industry wise use cases / use case themes and related content with regards to Data Science and AI.
+We look at various aspects of impact by various methods.**

 ## Impact of AI Techniques by Industry - both DL and Traditional ML